Bumm Bumm Bole

-Bumm Bumm Bole is a 2010 Hindi film directed by Priyadarshan.
-The film stars Darsheel Safary, Atul Kulkarni, Rituparna Sengupta and newcomer Ziyah Vastani.
+Bumm Bumm Bole is a 2010 Indian Hindi-language film directed by Priyadarshan, starring Darsheel Safary, Atul Kulkarni, Rituparna Sengupta and newcomer Ziyah Vastani.
 The film is inspired by the 1997 Iranian film Children of Heaven.
-The film was released on 14 May 2010 and the title is based on one of the songs of Taare Zameen Par which also stars Safary.
+The film was released on 14 May 2010.
+Its title is based on a song in the film Taare Zameen Par, which also starred Safary.

 Plot

 Khogiram Maheshwar Gwala, Kalyani Gwala, and their children Pinaki and Rimzim are a poor family with insufficient money for uniforms or shoes.
 Things worsen when Pinu misplaces Rimzim's only pair of shoes in a vegetable shop.
 Pinu tells Rimzim about the shoes and begs her not to tell their mother; she agrees.
 She can't go to school without her shoes.

 They work out a scheme where both of them share the same shoes.
 Rimzim will wear them to school in the morning and hand them off to Pinu at midday so he can attend afternoon classes.
 However, Pinu always gets into trouble at school, waiting for Rimzim to give him the shoes.
 Rimzim finds the girl wearing her shoes in the school.
 They talk a little, and then she takes Pinu to their house to show the place, and they find out that the family is poorer than them.

 A day later, Rimzim is attracted to a new shiny pair of shoes that the same poor girl is wearing.
 She asks her about what she did with her previous pair of shoes and when she learns that the girl had discarded her old pair of shoes, she is greatly disappointed.
 Khogiram, desperate for money, borrows some gardening equipment and heads off with Pinu to the rich suburbs of the town to find some gardening work.
 They try many mansions until a mansion belonging to a 6-year-old girl and her grandmother agree to pay them for work done.
 While Pinu plays with the six-year-old girl, his father works.
 Meanwhile, Pinu learns of the Interschool Marathon where one of the prizes is a pair of shoes.

 Pinu enters the marathon race hoping to receive the third prize of a new pair of sneakers (the first prize being free education to the winner till he completes high school), which he could exchange for a girl's sneakers and give to Rimzim.
 He accidentally wins the race and is placed first.
 He is shocked and cries on the podium as he watches in despair at the new pair of sneakers awarded to the third-placed runner.

 The film ends with Rimzim finding out that she will not get a new pair of shoes.
 Still, there is a quick shot of their father's bicycle at the end of the movie that shows what appears to be red shoes with red trimming for Rimzim and another pair of white basketball shoes, presumably for Pinu, whose old shoes were torn from so much use.